New Cat Owner Starter Checklist

-Bringing a cat home is one of the best decisions you'll ever make β and one of the most overwhelming.
-There's a lot to think about between the excitement and the "wait, do I need a second litter box?" moments.
+Bringing a cat home is one of the best decisions you'll ever make, and also one of the most overwhelming.
+Somewhere between the excitement and the third trip to the pet shop, you find yourself googling "do I need a second litter box?" at midnight.
+(You do.
+We'll get to that.)

 Before Your Cat Arrives